Ale-Monte/python-whatsapp-bot/README.md

 In this section, we will guide you through setting up an Azure account and deploying a web app using the Deployment Center.
 Azure provides a comprehensive platform for deploying and managing your applications in the cloud.

-Follow these steps to set up your Azure account and deploy your Slack bot:
+Follow these steps to set up your Azure account and deploy your WhatsApp bot:

 1. **Sign up for an Azure account**: If you don't already have an account, sign up for a free Azure account at https://azure.microsoft.com.
 New users are eligible for a $200 credit, which you can use to explore and experiment with Azure services.